xiaofant/486Project/README.md

 These files contain 100 conservative and 100 liberal manually labeled tweets used to train our system.
 The tweets were selected from September 6th, 2016 to October 10th, 2016.

 ### get_tweets.py
+In order to gather all of the tweets to test our model for different states, get_tweets.py includes functions used to gather 100 tweets from each of 50 random cities.

 ### process_tweets.py
+This file contains the functions necessary to pre-process the tweets before they are utilized to train and test our system.

 ### train.py
 This file contains the functions necessary to train/test the Naive Bayes model utilized in our system.
 In addition, the testNaiveBayes function is modified such that in addition to calculating the Naive Bayes classification, it also considers the presence of popular political hashtags in its calculations.
 Parts of the testNaiveBayes function are commented out as we tried implementing a metric that would determine whether a user followed popular liberal or conservative users; however, we ran into issues with Twitter's rate-limiting API.